logo share us

 See also: Product Lifecycle, Trajectories of Industry Change, Disruptive Innovation.

-Learn more about Innovation Adoption Curve
+Learn more about Innovation Adoption Curve.

-MBA Brief offers concise, yet precise definitions of concepts, methods and models as taught in a study Master of Business Administration.
+MBA Brief provides concise yet precise definitions of organizational concepts, management methods, and business models as taught in an MBA program.

-We like to keep things short, and provide links to learn more about your subject.
+We keep it short and provide links to high-quality websites where you can learn more about your topic.

 add us to your desktop